 These providers focus on skills development and learning in a playroom, classroom or similar teaching environment.
 Examples are special education teachers, education support staff and educational psychologists.

-Professionals such as family counsellors focus on the emotional health of all members of your family.
+Professionals like family counsellors focus on the emotional health of all members of your family.
 An early childhood intervention specialist might work with you to develop an individual family service plan to help your child and your family develop new skills and find the support you need.

-Professionals working in this area might offer a broad range of non-traditional treatments, such as acupuncture or homeopathy.
+Professionals working in this area might offer a broad range of non-traditional treatments like acupuncture or homeopathy.

-Professionals such as speech therapists and psychologists can work together using elements of behavioural and developmental approaches.
+An example of this category is professionals like speech therapists and psychologists working together and using both behavioural and developmental approaches.